angrybacon/doomsday-wiki/markdown/articles/2023/10/10/spoiling-for-a-fight.md

 - **Cost-Increasers and Cards That Limit The Number of Spells You Can Cast:**
-  Thalia, Deafening Silence, and Mindbreak Trap are cards that are often on the combo player's mind.While it should be noted that cyclers can also let you play through these effects, Spoils of the Vault can do it simply by reducing the number of spells you need to cast to get through a pile.
+  Thalia, Deafening Silence, and Mindbreak Trap are cards that are often on the combo player's mind.
+While it should be noted that cyclers can also let you play through these effects, Spoils of the Vault can do it simply by reducing the number of spells you need to cast to get through a pile.
 Fewer spells cast, less additional cost.
 You can power through a card:[Deafening Silence] or card:[Mindbreak Trap] by casting one non-creature spell, Spoils of the Vault, followed by a creature spell, Thassa's Oracle.
 With this utility available, you could potentially consider playing fewer cyclers, opening a couple slots in the maindeck.
+You can conceivably even beat Deafening Silence plus Spirit of the Labyrinth, which cyclers are poorly suited for.

 - **card:[Endurance]:** If you cast Spoils naming Thassa's Oracle when it is on the bottom of your library, and have put nothing else to grave after casting